 Choosing the design and finish of your bowl is only the first step, however.
 There are other things besides style you will have to consider as you install your firebowl.
-For instance, one decision that must be made early on in the process is whether your bowl will be fueled by natural gas or liquid propane.
+For instance, one decision that must be made early on in the process is whether your bowl will be fueled by natural gas or small refillable liquid propane tank.

 Both flame sources have their advantages – each will produce wonderful dancing flames – and most firebowls can be installed using either.
 Ultimately your choice will be driven by your own preferences and what you hope to achieve in your outdoor living spaces.